 Every SEO strategy needs to start with on-page SEO, which basically means making changes directly to your site and its settings, rather than any external developments, which is mostly what you would call off-page SEO or link-building.

-First things first, before we get to the WordPress settings, let us quickly explain to you that you should be install HTTPS.
+First things first, before we get to the WordPress settings, let us quickly explain to you that you should be installed HTTPS.
 It isn’t the most important SEO factor out there, but it does contribute to your website’s SEO in its own way.

 However, something more important to consider is that it has become an important security factor as well.
 Browsers now show a security error to users visiting a site without HTTPS.
 We have put an image below to explain how it looks like.